kairos-io/tpm-helpers/README.md

 # tpm-helpers

-A fork of https://github.com/rancher-sandbox/go-tpm with additional capabilities for TPM.
+This repository started as a fork of https://github.com/rancher-sandbox/go-tpm with additional capabilities for TPM.

 ## Remote Attestation with KMS